syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ![Allowed views](images/date-navigation/allowed_views.png)

-## Enable or disable swipe interaction
+## View navigation mode

 You can customize the swipe interaction of SfCalendar by using the [viewNavigationMode]().
 You can allow or restrict to switching to previous or next views through the swipe interaction of SfCalendar.
-By default , the [viewNavigationMode.snap]().
+By default , the view navigation mode set as [viewNavigationMode.snap]().

 {% tabs %}
 {% highlight Dart %}